bert2/microscope/README.md

 ## Contributing

-Pull requests and bug reports are much appreciated!
+Bug reports and pull requests are always welcome!

-### Reporting bugs and feature ideas
+### Issue tracker

-Feel free to [create an issue on GitHub](https://github.com/bert2/microscope/issues/new) if you found a bug or have an idea how to improve microscope.
+Feel free to [create an issue on GitHub](https://github.com/bert2/microscope/issues/new) if you found a bug, have a question or got an idea how to improve microscope.

 ### Cloning the source